bradcornford/Logical/README.md

 The `notGreaterThanOrEqual` method returns true if the input value is not greater than or not equal to the expected value.

 	notGreaterThanOrEqual(10)

+### Starts With

+The `startsWith` method returns true if the input value starts with the expected value.

+	startsWith('hello')

+The `notStartsWith` method returns true if the input value doesn't start with the expected value.

+	notStartsWith('hello')

+### Ends With

+The `endsWith` method returns true if the input value ends with the expected value.

+	endsWith('goodbye')

+The `notEndsWith` method returns true if the input value doesn't end with the expected value.

+	notEndsWith('goodbye')

 ### License